Frozen Pipe Prevention and Remedies

 - Wrap exposed water pipes with insulation and/or heat tape.
 Pipe wrapping materials can be found at local hardware stores.

 - Plug up drafty cracks and repair broken window panes.

-- Remove hoses from outside faucets and be sure they are drained and shut off.
+- Prior to freezing temperatures, remove hoses from outside faucets and be sure they are drained and shut off.